MikeKSmith/The_Lazy_Producer/docs/015-Tools-Audio_Effects.md

 <img src="images/Roar.png" width="100%" />

+More about Roar here: <https://www.youtube.com/watch?v=ETzf6O9-6us>

 ## Resonators

-The [Resonator plugin](https://www.ableton.com/en/live-manual/11/live-audio-effect-reference/#resonators) takes an incoming signal and then resonates it by pitch-shifting additional resonators.
+The [Resonator effect](https://www.ableton.com/en/live-manual/11/live-audio-effect-reference/#resonators) takes an incoming signal and then resonates it by pitch-shifting additional resonators.
 You can dial-in the amount that the resonant frequencies are heard via gain adjustment, you can define the pitch of the resonator and whether the resonator is centred on a particular pitch.
 This can be useful to create drone noises and coupled with a long reverb like the Valhalla Supermassive you can create some really lush ambient beds.

 I have found that a little drive to the input signal (which boosts upper resonant frequencies of the audio) works will with resonator to make the result more pronounced.

 <img src="images/Resonator.png" width="100%" />

+More about the Resonator effect here: <https://www.youtube.com/watch?v=wSjp6nX3rYI>

 ## Spectral processing